bartdag/pymining/README.rst

 The performance may increase in a virtual machine (e.g., pypy), but similar implementations in C or Java will always outperform pymining.
-This library is still suitable for reasonable data sets or environments were performance is not critical.
+This library is still suitable for reasonable data sets or environments where performance is not critical.

 The memory consumption is quite high.